nicolay-r/blog/_posts/arekit-text-parsing.md

 ])
 ```

 ## Tokens and Terms Annotation

 Besides the mentioned named entities itself, mostly there is a need to separate words from each other.
-In siple case `TesrmsSplitterParser` allows to perform separation by a known separator (whitespaces by default), and declare so as follows:
+In siple case `TesrmsSplitterParser` allows to perform separation by a known separator (whitespaces by default),
+and declare so as follows (see class [implementation](https://github.com/nicolay-r/AREkit/blob/629ee6d2705980b4a7ad792faa3f7baae5b57973/arekit/contrib/utils/pipelines/items/text/terms_splitter.py#L6)
-(see class [implemetation](https://github.com/nicolay-r/AREkit/blob/629ee6d2705980b4a7ad792faa3f7baae5b57973/arekit/contrib/utils/pipelines/items/text/terms_splitter.py#L6) for a greater details)
+for a greater details)

 ```python
 text_parser = BaseTextParser([